finnerrrrr/Tableau_Sales_Project/README.md

 The drop down filter buttton displays the fields readers can filter the data from.
 Its user-friendly interface is easy and intiutive to use, with a simple and clean panel design that is unobstrusive.
 Applying filters updates the dashboard visuals in real-time, providing instant feedback and insights.
 Users can also combine multiple filters to create custom views, tailoring the data to their specific needs and questions.

+# Conclusion

+Through this Data Visualisation project using Tableau, I learned to translate requirements of the user into dynamic visualisations and create a dynamic dashboard that both technical and non-technical user can use and benefit from.

+Creating a dashboard is more than just dragging and dropping charts and worksheets.
+A lot of design considerations were made to create a clean and intuitive design, making sure important metrics were highlighted through formatting and spacing.
+The creation and use of calculated fields were also crucial in crafting the charts, exactly to what was specified in the requirements of the user.